benlagreca02/dotfiles/README.md

 considered it.

 - [ ] Fix gammastep button icon change with time, and on manual change (potentially switch to hyprshift?)
-- [ ] Set some env variables like $TERMINAL in a better way than I am now (now I'm doing it in hyprland config, but this will break if I'm not using hyprland)
 - [ ] Learn how to backup system (pacakges and system, not just dotfiles)
 - [ ] Look into power management stuff (better performance vs battery modes)
 - [ ] Rofi website bookmark loading (type github and it opens firefox to GH) (ctrl shift w?)
 - [ ] Rofi/Dmenu script for selecting common SSH clients somehow
 - [ ] "edit configs" script with dmenu/rofi of some kind (can type "rofi" and rofi config will open in vim, luke smith inspired)
 - [ ] essential package install script of some kind (gammastep, Hyprland, waybar etc, things my rice needs)

-#### Maybe one day
-- [ ] screen rotation in tablet mode potentially?
-(I hardly use it, so ROI is low)
-- [ ] document keybindings for everything better
-- [ ] Make some kind of a "print current keybind options" keybind?

 ### Aesthetics
 These are the unimportant for functionallity, pretty, and overall not-needed